Urban Stream Welcomes Beaver, Heron, Oak - and Disc Golf

 As the pieces of a streamside regional trail have come together, Fanno Creek has become a go-to natural area for these growing communities just west of Portland.
 In Beaverton, THPRD reports that the Fanno Creek Trail—which features a popular disc golf course and miles of biking and walking trails--is one of its most-used trail systems.
 For the City of Tigard, the trail is a key element in the revitalization of downtown and its aspirations to become “the most walkable city in the Pacific Northwest.”
 Regional plans, led by Metro, call for the Fanno Creek Trail to be part of an active transportation corridor allowing car-free travel from the banks of the Willamette River in downtown Portland, to the Tualatin River as it flows through the small city of Durham.

-On the nearer horizon, the transformation at Fanno Creek continues to unfold in 2017.
-The US Geological Service has begun to report the results of its beavers-and-hydrology study.
-In the heart of Tigard, the City of Tigard and Clean Water Services are preparing to restore the portion of the creek closest to Ash Street.
-Further north, with funding from Metro’s Nature in Neighborhoods program, partners--including THPRD, Clean Water Services, Friends of Trees and local residents--are embarking on a “Fanno Floodplain Fix.”
-Both projects will involve remeandering segments of the creek; enhancing habitat through revegetation; and adding or improving amenities for cyclists and pedestrians.
-And in May 2017, the Rose Festival Half-Marathon—traditionally held in Portland—takes place instead in Beaverton, including a stretch of the Fanno Creek Trail.
+On the nearer horizon, the transformation at Fanno Creek continues to unfold.
+The US Geological Service has conducted an extensive beavers-and-hydrology study.
+In the heart of Tigard, the City of Tigard and Clean Water Services are restoring the portion of the creek closest to Ash Street.
+Further north, with funding from Metro’s Nature in Neighborhoods program, partners--including THPRD, Clean Water Services, Friends of Trees and local residents--have embarked on a “Fanno Floodplain Fix.”
+Both projects involve remeandering segments of the creek; enhancing habitat through revegetation; and adding or improving amenities for cyclists and pedestrians.
+And in 2017, the Rose Festival Half-Marathon—traditionally held in Portland—took place instead in Beaverton, including a stretch of the Fanno Creek Trail.

 By bringing best practices to bear, Tree For All partners continue to transform Fanno Creek in ways that benefit our economy, community and ecology.